replicatedhq/docs/docs/packaging-an-application/preflight-checks.md

 ```

 Replicated enforces these requirements and will not allow the customer to start the application without either meeting these requirements or
 dismissing the warnings.
-Upon dismissing preflight warnings, and entry will be recorded in the on-premise audit log.
+Upon dismissing preflight warnings, an entry will be recorded in the on-premise audit log.

 ![Preflight Checks Screenshot](/static/preflight-checks.png)